panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 ---
-title: "5 Type Checking Pitfalls in JavaScript"
+title: "Type Checking in JavaScript is Slightly Screwed"
 description: '"typeof" and "instanceof" perform the type checking in JavaScript.
 While they are generally simple to use, make sure to known the edge cases.'
 published: '2019-12-03T14:00Z'
 modified: '2019-12-03T14:00Z'
-thumbnail: './images/bird.jpg'
+thumbnail: './images/upside-3.jpg'
-slug: javascript-type-checking-pitfalls
+slug: javascript-type-checking-screwed
 tags: ['javascript', 'typeof', 'instanceof']
 recommended: ['7-tips-to-handle-undefined-in-javascript', 'the-legend-of-javascript-equality-operator']
 type: post